AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_transit_gateway.html.markdown

 * `cloud_type` - (Required) Type of cloud service provider, requires an integer value.
 Use 1 for AWS.
 * `account_name` - (Required) This parameter represents the name of a Cloud-Account in Aviatrix controller.
 * `gw_name` - (Required) Name of the gateway which is going to be created.
 * `vpc_id` - (Required) VPC-ID/VNet-Name of cloud provider.
 Required if for aws.
-Example: AWS: "vpc-abcd1234", GCP: "mygooglecloudvpcname", etc...
+Example: AWS: "vpc-abcd1234", GCP: "mygooglecloudvpcname".
 * `vpc_reg` - (Required) Region of cloud provider.
-Example: AWS: "us-east-1", ARM: "East US 2", etc...
+Example: AWS: "us-east-1", ARM: "East US 2".
 * `gw_size` - (Required) Size of the gateway instance.
-Example: AWS: "t2.large", etc...
+Example: AWS: "t2.large".
 * `subnet` - (Required) Public Subnet CIDR.
 Copy/paste from AWS Console to get the right subnet CIDR.
 Example: AWS: "10.0.0.0/24".
 * `ha_subnet` - (Optional) HA Subnet CIDR.
 Setting to empty/unset will disable HA.
 Setting to a valid subnet CIDR will create an HA gateway on the subnet.
 Example: "10.12.0.0/24".
 * `ha_gw_size` - (Optional) HA Gateway Size.
 Mandatory if HA is enabled (ha_subnet is set).
 Example: "t2.micro".
 * `enable_snat` - (Optional) Enable Source NAT for this container.
 Supported values: true, false.
 * `tag_list` - (Optional) Instance tag of cloud provider.
 Only supported for aws.
-Example: ["key1:value1","key002:value002"].
+Example: ["key1:value1","key2:value2"].
 * `enable_hybrid_connection` - (Optional) Sign of readiness for TGW connection.
 Only supported for aws.
 Example: false.
 * `enable_firenet_interfaces` - (Optional) Sign of readiness for FireNet connection.
 Valid values: true, false.
 Default: false.
 * `connected_transit` - (Optional) Specify Connected Transit status.
 Supported values: true, false.